baldemarch/slideshow/README.md

 *** READ FIRST ***

-This little script is for public as and it's provided as is.
+This little script is for public use.

 I don't give you any warranty that it will work always and on every browser nor device.